 - Ignoring flawed alternatives and thorough research: The reporter was presented with thorough research about the insufficient capabilities of manual remediation that showed that manual accessibility, over time, achieves only about a 20% success rate.

-- Ignoring all positive opinions from organizations: The reporter was sent a long list of disability-focused organizations who trust accessiBe (some even use it on their sites) and whose main goal is to ensure their communities have a voice and services to rely on.
+- Ignoring all positive opinions from organizations: The reporter was sent a long list of dozens of leading disability-focused organizations who trust accessiBe (many even use it on their sites) and whose main goal is to ensure their communities have a voice and services to rely on.
 Their perspective could have added value to the reporter’s research on the topic.

 - Ignoring all positive opinions from users: The reporter was sent a list of testimonials from users with disabilities who express their gratitude for accessiBe and how the solution has helped them access websites.
 It could have been beneficial for NBC’s readers to hear their voices as well.